wofsauge/IsaacDocs/beta/docs/Room.md

 #### [Vector](../Vector) ScreenWrapPosition ( [Vector](../Vector) Pos, float Margin ) {: .copyable aria-label='Functions' }

 Returns Pos, screen-wrapped (if it is just outside the room on the right it will be moved to the left side of the room, etc)

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
      This only wraps the point once, so if it has crossed multiple wrapping planes it will only wrap on the one it's closest to.
 For wrapping a position that has crossed two planes (outside a room in the top left for instance) call this function iteratively.
 ___
 [ ](#){: .abp .tooltip .badge }
 ### SetAmbushDone () {: aria-label='Functions' }